vtexdocs/helpcenter/README.md

 ### Concepts and Features

-As the Help Center Portal provides VTEX documentation to users, some of its main features are:
+As the Help Center provides VTEX documentation to users, some of its main features are:

 - Multilingual content